oswaldo-sosa/cs35finalproject/README.md

 Tutorial Source: [Medium Article](https://codeburst.io/building-your-first-chat-application-using-flask-in-7-minutes-f98de4adfa5d)

 Welcome to our collaborative online collection of games where users can interact together to make the next move in a game.
-Below are instructions for how to install and run our game.
+Below are instructions for how to install and run our application and games.

-Our team uses Python 3.6 on our backend.
+Our team used Python 3.6 on our backend.
 If Python 3.x is not your default Python version, you may have to use `pip3` instead of `pip` to install Python packages and `python3` instead of `python` to run the Python programs.
-We recommend the you check your location and version of Python by using `which pip` and `pip --version commands`.
+We recommend you check the location and version of Python you have installed, by using `which pip` and `pip --version commands`.

 ### Installation